 Motion graphics take a lot of work, so they deserve to be seen.
 Before you even start storyboarding, you should know your distribution plan, especially since this can influence design decisions (e.g., your motion graphic might be tailored to a Facebook audience or the length of an Instagram video).

-3 Tips to Collaborate with Your Motion Graphics Team
+3 Tips to Collaborate with Your Motion Graphic Team

 When you have a lot of moving parts, there’s a lot to manage.
 Keep these tips in mind to make sure your creative team makes the best motion graphic possible—together.